werf/werf/docs/pages_en/usage/distribute/overview.md

 ## What this section is about

-The typical werf-based application delivery cycle looks like this: building images, publishing them, followed by deploying charts.
+The typical werf-based application delivery cycle looks like this: building images, publishing them, and deploying charts.
 A single run of the `werf converge` command is often enough to do all these things.
 But sometimes you need to separate the *distribution* of artifacts (images, charts) and their *deployment*, or even to deploy the artifacts without werf at all (using some third-party software).

-This section discusses how to distribute images and bundles (charts with an optional extra functionality) for subsequent deployment with or without werf.
+This section discusses how to distribute images and bundles (charts with optional extra functionality) for subsequent deployment with or without werf.
 Refer to the Deployment section for instructions on deploying published artifacts.

 ## Example of image distribution

-You only need two files and one `werf export` command running in the application's Git repository to distribute a single image built using the Dockerfile, which will be deployed by a third-party software:
+You only need two files and one `werf export` command running in the application's Git repository to distribute a single image built using the Dockerfile, which will be deployed by third-party software:

 ```yaml
 # werf.yaml: